astral-sh/uv/docs/concepts/tools.md

 $ uv tool install ruff@0.6.0
 ```

+## Python versions

+Each tool's virtual environment will be linked to a particular Python version.
+This uses the same Python version discovery logic as other virtual environments created by uv.

+If more control is needed, you can use the `--python` and `--python-preference` options.
+See the [Python Versions concept](./python-versions.md) page for further information.

 ### Tools directory

 By default, the uv tools directory is named `tools` and is in the uv application state directory,